DT1456/AH-RushHour-DJS/README.md

 | Board 6 9x9  | 1.36E+18   |
 | Board 7 12x12| 1.20E+30   |

 > See ... for further explanation on how we calculated the statespaces.
+HIER NOG INFO TYPEN!

 ## Directories and files